Vishal-V-Bhalerao/session-app/README.md

 Commit number 5 -
 learned: separating state related logic in speakersList component to custom hook useRequestSpeaker
 1. created custom hook which is normal function which starts with 'use'and returns states and other functions

+Commit number 6 -
+learned: instead of having multiple flags for loading and error we can create single status enum like object